top of page

 Who We Are

-The Federal Magistrate Judges Association is a national association of United States Magistrate Judges comprised of more than 800 active and retired members.
+The Federal Magistrate Judges Association is a national association of United States Magistrate Judges comprised of approximately 700 active and retired members.
 Our mission is to support United States Magistrate Judges and the vital role they play in the United States Courts.

 bottom of page